MomentsLD/moments/docs/sfs.rst

 =================================

 By default, ``moments`` uses an infinite-sites model (ISM).
-Then the mutation rate :math:`\theta`` is the population-size scaled mutation rate multplied by the number of loci: ``theta = 4*Ne*u*L``.
+Then the mutation rate :math:`\theta` is the population-size scaled mutation rate multiplied by the number of loci: ``theta = 4*Ne*u*L``.
 By default, ``theta`` is set to 1.

 Luckily, we do not often need to worry about setting ``theta``, because the ISM